-The increase in financial expenses for the nine months ended September 30, 2017 as compared to the prior year period was primarily the result of (i) unrealized exchange gains related to the translation of the USD Second Lien Term Loan and the deferred consideration for the Stars Interactive Group Acquisition and (ii) unrealized exchange gains generated on the Corporation's outstanding U.S. dollar to Euro foreign exchange contracts, both generated during the prior year period.
+The increase in financial expenses for the year ended December 31, 2017 as compared to the prior year period was primarily the result of (i) unrealized foreign exchange gains related to the translation of the USD Second Lien Term Loan (as defined below) and the deferred purchase price for the Stars Interactive Group Acquisition and (ii) unrealized foreign exchange gains generated on the Corporation's outstanding U.S. dollar to Euro foreign exchange contracts, both generated during the prior year period.